Chapter 1 Project Organization

 Projects do often require their own organizational model, but below are general recommendations on how you can structure data, code, analysis outputs, and other files.
 The important concept is that it is useful to organize the project by the types of files and that consistency helps you effectively find and use things later.

-All files should be named using using snake_case
+All files should be named using using snake_case to reflect their content or

 function.